-The ATLP leadership team work together to ensure the day-to-day running of all ATLP schools, both at their individual primary and secondary academies and collectively across all seven partnership schools.
-Working alongside the Trust Board, Central Support Team, local governing bodies and staff teams to serve their school communities, their focus is to maintain rigorous standards and lead improvement to make our schools better than they have ever been.
+The ATLP leadership team work together to ensure the day-to-day running of all ATLP schools, both at their individual primary and secondary academies and collectively across all partnership schools.
+Working alongside the Trust Board, Central Support Team, Hub Boards, Local Governing Bodies and staff teams to serve their school communities, their focus is to maintain rigorous standards and lead improvement to make our schools better than they have ever been.

 The Arthur Terry Learning Partnership